AlbumentationsX vs Legacy Albumentations: Practical Benefits

 Supply-Chain Security and Deployment Reliability

-- OIDC trusted publishing (no long-lived PyPI API tokens)
+- OIDC trusted publishing (no long-lived PyPI API tokens).

-- SBOM generation with SHA-256 checksums for every release asset
+- SBOM generation with SHA-256 checksums for every release asset.

-- Reproducible builds via committed lockfile
+- Reproducible builds via committed lockfile.

 - A formal

-SECURITY.mdwith disclosure process and SLAs - OpenCV as an explicit optional dependency rather than an implicit heuristic-driven install
+pyproject.tomlfor accurate license detection by SBOM tooling. - OpenCV as an explicit optional dependency rather than an implicit heuristic-driven install.

 - Selectable resize backends (